Reduce Your Eye Care Costs

 Seek Professional Advice About Your Health Care Coverage

-Eye care and vision care can be a considerable expense and can have unexpected consequences to your family budget.
-And eligibility requirements and other criteria of programs such as FSAs, HRAs and HSAs can change from time to time.
+Eye care and vision care can result in considerable expenses that can have unexpected consequences to your family budget.
+Also, eligibility requirements and other criteria of programs such as FSAs, HRAs and HSAs can change from time to time.

 To get the latest information about these programs and to make sure you are doing all you can to reduce the cost of your health care (including eye care and prescription eyeglasses and contact lenses), consult with a professional accountant or financial advisor who is knowledgeable about these matters.